utshomax/postman-docs/src/pages/docs/administration/onboarding-checklist.md

 ## Set up Postman

-To begin setting up Postman, contact your IT team for help with adding Postman to your organization, and accessing Postman according to your organization's policies.
-If people in your organization already use Postman in different teams, you can merge teams into a single, company-authorized account.<!-- Add more details about subsections -->
+To begin setting up Postman, assign the Team Admin role to one or more users, giving them permission to set up Postman and your team.
+Then Team Admins can contact your IT team for help with setting up, managing, and securing Postman in your organization.
+After you set up Postman, you can [set up your Postman team](#set-up-your-team).

 ### Manage Team Admins and support users